P-p-H-d/mlib/README.md

 Some methods may return a modifiable pointer to the found element (for example, _get).
-In this case, the user shall not modify the key ordre of the element, as there is no reordering of the tree in this case.
+In this case, the user shall not modify the key order of the element, as there is no reordering of the tree in this case.

 Example: